Starbound mod: Field Control Technology

 - Field Tuner XL and Field Tuning Markers

 Ship/Station Shield Switch

-A typical starship or space station consists of multiple internal fields.
+A typical starship or personal space station consists of multiple internal fields.
 The ship shield switch provides a convenient control for all of the shields inside your starship.
-Likewise, the station shield switch provides control over the internal shields of a space station.
+Likewise, the station shield switch provides control over the internal shields of a personal space station.

 Note that a ship shield switch must be placed on a character's starship.
 A station shield switch must be placed on a personal space station.
-Only one of each switch may be placed at a time; if additional switches are placed they will be nonfunctional.
+Only one of each switch may be placed at a time.
+If additional switches are placed they will be nonfunctional.

 The ship shield switch and station shield switch are crafted at the wiring station, in the mechanics tab.

 Field Control Console

 Fields are identified by their field frequency.
 Placing and interacting with a field control console allows the player to register the console to control a specific field.
 The field control console chooses as its default frequency that of the field to which the blocks behind the console are aligned; if that is not a valid frequency, a random frequency is chosen.
 An alternative field can be chosen by entering its field frequency at the prompt.
 Activation of a field control console automatically tunes all of the blocks behind the console to the chosen field.